cc-archive/sotc-2015/mini.md

 ## 2015 Impact:<br />CC + Cultural Heritage {.impact}

-Creative Commons has fundamentally changed the way the world can share, use, and preserve our cultural heritage now and generations to come.

 #### Museums and cultural institutions are choosing to share every day. {.img-frame}

-###### Over 50 cultural institutions have made their permanent collections or records available for unrestricted use around the world under CC licenses or public domain tools, including: {.by}

 <div id="foundations" class="clearfix">